SpinalHDL/SpinalDoc/spinal/core/vhdl_generation.md

         Set the target directory
 ```

-## Generated VHDL
+## Generated VHDL and Verilog
-The way how the Spinal `Component` is translated into VHDL is important.
-There is some tips about that :
+The way how a Spinal HDL RTL description is translated into VHDL and Verilog is important :

-- Names in Scala are preserved in VHDL.
+- Names in Scala are preserved in VHDL and Verilog.
-- `Component` hierarchy in Scala is preserved in VHDL.
+- `Component` hierarchy in Scala is preserved in VHDL and Verilog.
-- `when` statements in Scala are emitted as if statements in VHDL
+- `when` statements in Scala are emitted as if statements in VHDL and Verilog
-- `switch` statements in Scala are emitted as case statements in VHDL
+- `switch` statements in Scala are emitted as case statements in VHDL and Verilog in all standard cases

 ### Organization
-All the VHDL stuff is generated into a single file which contain tree section :
+When you use the VHDL generation, stuff are generated into a single file which contain tree section :

 1. A package that contain enumeration's definitions
 1. A package that contain function used by architectures
 1. All components needed by your design

+When you use the Verilog generation, stuff are generated into a single file which contain two section :

+1. All enumeration defines
+1. All modules needed by your design

 ### Combinatorial logic